DinoChiesa/sftp-server-in-gce/README.md

 To make it hardened, you would need to set up health monitoring and logging and alerting.
 This example sets up a single user in the SFTP system; you would want to use public/private key pairs probably, and set up provisioning and key management for that.
-All of that is outside the scope of this setup script.
+If you're using SFTPgo, and if you do choose to use username/password authentication, you'd probably want MFA.
+And you might want a persistent data provider like Postgres, etc. All of that is outside the scope of the setup scripts here.

 ## Pre-requisites